TheWidlarzGroup/react-native-video/README.md

 Platforms: iOS

+#### backBufferDurationMs
+The number of milliseconds of buffer to keep before the current position.
+This allows rewinding without rebuffering within that duration.

+Platforms: Android ExoPlayer

 #### bufferConfig
 Adjust the buffer settings.
 This prop takes an object with one or more of the properties listed below.